Ever wonder what makes a great audition song? What are the people behind the table looking for? And how do I show them I can totally rock this role?

 Well here are 10 traits of a great audition song to help you find the right song for your next audition.
 If you select a piece with these key traits in mind, you'll be sure to impress the folks behind the table and show them that you are perfect for the role you are auditioning for.
 Let's get started!

 #1 Similar Musical Style

-Many audition notices are getting more specific saying something like Motown or 80's Hair Band instead of just pop/rock.
-If they're generous and give you a very specific style, make sure your piece fits that very specific style!
+Many audition notices are getting more specific, saying something like "Motown" or "80's hair band" instead of just pop/rock.
+If they're generous and give you a very specific style, make sure you deliver that style!

 #2 Similar Character Personality

 The second trait of a great audition song is that it's sung by a similar character type to the one you're auditioning for.
 Look beyond the basics of categories like "legit Golden Age songs for females."

 First, are you an ingenue, soubrette, or broad?

 Second, if you're you auditioning for a Golden age ingenue, what kind of ingenue is she?
 Is she traditional, feminine, and romantic like Amalia in She Loves Me and Maria in West Side Story?